litong01/hfrd/docs/hfrd-operations.md

 3. `prefixOffset`: The offset of `chaincodeNamePrefix `.
 This is optional and default number is 0.
 When `prefixOffset: 3` and `iterationCount: 10`,then HFRD will install chiancodes from `mysamplecc-3 (mysamplecc- + prefixOffset)` to `mysamplecc-12 (mysamplecc- + prefixOffset + iterationCount - 1 )`.
 4. `chaincodeVersion `: The chaincode version
 5. `path` : The path of the chaincode.This shoule be same dir structure as the uploaded chaincode.tgz file.For example,if your tgz file's dir structure is `chaincode/samplecc/samplecc.go`, you should set `path` to `chaincode/samplecc`.
-6. `peers `: The peers that chaincode will be installed on.Be careful,only the peers that belong to the **connectionProfile client.organization**  can be installed by using this operation.If you want to install chaincode on another org's peers,you need to add another operation with that org's connection profile.
+6. `peers`: The peers that chaincode will be installed on.Be careful,only the peers that belong to the **connectionProfile client.organization**  can be installed by using this operation.If you want to install chaincode on another org's peers,you need to add another operation with that org's connection profile.
+7. `lang`: The language used by the chaincode.
+The possible values are `golang` and `node`.
+The default value is `golang`

 #### CHAINCODE_INSTANTIATE